esperanca/personal_website/src/posts/weeknote-022.md

 This feedback is consistent with my evaluation as a team manager in Peakon.
 Peakon is a tool we use a Babylon that collects anonymous feedback from the team.
 It covers many aspects of the team health: organisational culture, strategy and structure.
 We run Peakon surveys every two weeks, so I care a lot about Peakon comments.
 In Peakon we have criteria called “Freedom of Opinion”.
 One of the questions we ask to check this is: “At work, my opinions seem to count”.
 My current score is a perfect 10 on this criteria.

 On the other hand, one improvement area from someone I respect stood out: That I can be dogmatic sometimes.
-I confess I was pissed off when I received this feedback initially.
+I confess I was pissed off when I received this feedback.
 A follow-up conversation with another person I trust a lot - they left the company, so their perspective was different - was really helpful.

 Accepting constructive criticism is an art.
 The beautiful thing about it is that over time you learn.
 How to digest feedback without running my confidence.
 How to use the feedback to help me focus on growth areas that matter to me.
 How to own my progress, flexing my intrinsic motivation.
 Those are things I will never forget, regardless of my career path or current job.